julioakira/42sp_pipex/README.md

 	- Success: 0.
 	- Error: -1. `errno` is set with the error.

 - Pretty straightforward: closes the provided file descriptor making it reusable.
-Any record locks associated with the opened file and removed.
-It it refers to the last opened file description with `open()` the alocated resources are freed; if the file has been removed using `unlink()`, the file is deleted.
+Any record locks associated with the opened file are removed.
+If it refers to the last opened file description with `open()` the alocated resources are freed; if the file has been removed using `unlink()`, the file is deleted.

 ## `int dup(int oldfd)`
 -@params: